Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Model problems

 \section{Model problems}

-In this section we present two model problems as examples of system of partial differential equations falling in the generic representation used in Chapter \cref{sec:iterative_methods}, showing the conditions for well-posedness.
-We will also use these models as examples in numerical tests in the last chapter.
-Throughout this paper we will use common notations from functional analysis.
+In this section, we present two model problems as examples of a system of partial differential equations falling in the generic representation used in \cref{sec:iterative_methods}, showing the conditions for well-posedness.
+In the last chapter, we will use these models as examples in numerical tests.